SAT

 3) Take Prep Tests (Daily Practicing): Test Prep, Test Prep and more Test Prep!

-and take more practice test (avoid careless mistakes).
+4) Review Results, Diagnose and Study as needed and take more practice test (avoid careless mistakes).
 You should take at least 3 Prep Test before taking the real SAT Tests.
 School can see all of your multiple attempts and their scores.
 They normally want 1 or 2, but more than 3 may not be a good sign.

 5) Tutor if needed